dorianduplaix/SwipeNews/README.md

 I want for the moment to outrageaously use the LocalDatabase because the API I use ([NewsAPI.org](https://newsapi.org/)) only offers 100 calls/day for one account (and I let you see the price of the pay version on the associated link 👀).

+## Architecture

+The project follows the MVVM (Model-View-ViewModel) design pattern, coupled with a robust protocol-oriented architecture.

+This architecture not only facilitates clean and maintainable code but also aids in creating comprehensive unit tests for each component of the app.

 ## Compatibility

 - Minimum iOS Version: iOS 17